Graduate Diploma in Family Medicine

 FMTP Modular Courses (FMMC)

-The FMTP Modular Course (FMMC) comprises 8 modules, each consisting of 4 workshops held over four weekend afternoons per quarter.
-The college has transitioned from case presentations by appointed trainees to OSCE training conducted by specialists and FM experts.
+The FMTP Modular Course (FMMC) consists of 8 modules, each comprising 4 workshops conducted over four weekend afternoons per quarter.
+These workshops will be delivered in an Objective Structured Clinical Examination (OSCE) format by specialists and Family Medicine (FM) experts.

-Training sessions will be conducted via Zoom for three workshops of each module.
-For one workshop, appointed trainees will participate in a live OSCE session at the College Academic Training Centre, with the session broadcast live over Zoom to the rest of the cohort.
+One workshop per module will involve appointed trainees participating in a live OSCE session at the College Academic Training Centre.
+This session will also be broadcast live over ZOOM for the rest of the cohort.

-Attendance of at least 3 out of the 4 workshops (i.e., minimum 75% attendance per module) is mandatory for certification of completion for each FMMC module.
+Full attendance (i.e. 100% attendance per module) is mandatory for completion for each FMMC module.
 The eight modules are:

-• Module 2 - Child & Adolescent; Gastro-intestinal Problems
+• Module 2 : Child & Adolescent Health; Gastrointestinal System

 GDFM Tutorials